 The overall aim of the BEng (Hons) Engineering (Mechanical) programme is to equip students with the fundamental knowledge commensurate for an incorporated engineer role within industry, or pursue Masters or PhD level qualifications.
 The BEng (Hons) Engineering (Mechanical) will follow-on from the successful completion of a relevant FdEng in Mechanical Engineering, or equivalent Higher National Diploma / Level 5 Higher Education Diploma in Mechanical Engineering.
-Our university offers 3-year full-time and 5-year part-time programmes to obtain a BEng (Hons) Mechanical Engineering: The BEng (Hons) Engineering (Mechanical) comprises the final (3rd) year of the full-time programme, and the last 2 years of the part-time programme (the 4th and 5th years).
+Degree Studies at West Suffolk College offers 3-year full-time and 5-year part-time programmes to obtain a BEng (Hons) Mechanical Engineering: The BEng (Hons) Engineering (Mechanical) comprises the final (3rd) year of the full-time programme, and the last 2 years of the part-time programme (the 4th and 5th years).

 The curriculum provides detailed coverage of engineering materials and applied thermodynamics, whilst also preparing students for future supervisory roles through the exploration of lean transition within engineering organisations and change management.
 The course also provides advanced research skill development through the implementation of a final dissertation project that provides an opportunity for students to explore and develop higher-level project design and implementation.
 The programme has optional workshop experience opportunities for full time students across both mechanical and electrical disciplines to augment theoretical knowledge and assist in industry-linked project realisation.
 The focus is to produce work-ready engineers as well as prepare students for further study.
 This will be achieved through successful workplace/workshop application and a portfolio of evidence to support the ability to apply underlying technical principles within a practical environment.